davidcmarkham/bhxiv-cwld/example/logic/paper.md

 This problem is particularly relevant in the ELIXIR Microbial Biotechnology (MB) community, as although the domain has adopted ontologies and data standards such as SO [@eilbeck2005sequence], SBO [@courtot2011controlled], GO [@gene2004gene], and SBOL [@galdzicki2014synthetic] for data representation, the tools developed often use ontology terms directly rather than the language used in the wet lab (i.e. by the people using the tools.)

+# Results

-At the [BioHackathon](https://biohackathon-europe.org) 2022 in Paris, France, we initiated an effort to address this problem by (a) mining the internet for colloquial language used by biologists, (b) constructing a dictionary of this language and its mappings to ontology terms, and (c) constructing a recommendation table of terminology for MB tool developers based on this data.
+At the [BioHackathon](https://biohackathon-europe.org) 2022 in Paris, France, we initiated an effort to address this problem by (a) mining the internet for colloquial language used by biologists; (b) constructing a dictionary (_CWLD: colloquial wet lab dictionary_) of this language and its mappings to ontology terms; and (c) constructing a table of the occurrences of different terminology used in MB tools and resources.

 While initially developed to serve the MB community, we hope that the dictionary will serve as a helpful resource for anyone hoping to map from colloquial wet lab language to ontology terms for e.g. text mining applications.

-# Using Stack Exchange to gather colloquial domain language
+## Using Stack Exchange to gather colloquial domain language

-Biology Stack Exchange is a forum where colloquial language is used to ask and answer questions throughout the domain.
+Biology Stack Exchange is a forum where colloquial language is used to ask and answer questions throughout the biology domain.
 We took the data available at [archive.org/download/stackexchange](https://archive.org/download/stackexchange) and extracted the words in the posts and comments to count up the frequency in which each word is used.
 To remove commonly used words and words that are non-specific to biology, we performed the same exercise on Meta Stack Exchange and subtracted the most commonly used words on the Meta dataset from the Biology dataset.
 This resulted in a set of words that were commonly used on the Biology Stack Exchange and the frequency in which each word appeared.
 We used this to generate a wordcloud.

 ![Most commonly used words on Biology Stack Exchange](./wordcloud.png)

-# Creating a dictionary of colloquial wet lab terminology
+## Creating a dictionary of colloquial wet lab terminology

-An issue we encountered in making the dictionary available is that there is no standard/FAIR data format to publish string to term mappings.
-The SSSOM (Super Simple Standard for Ontology Mappings) [@matentzoglu2022simple] supports term to term mappings, but not string to term.
-We have discussed with the SSSOM developers about implementing support for this, and are helping with a pull request to add it to the standard.
-We will then hopefully be able to publish the dictionary in the future using SSSOM.

-The table below shows an example of some of these terms and how they map to ontology terms.
+We used a combination of information gathered by talking to wet lab biologists at the BioHackathon, and wordclouds generated from the Biology Stack Exchange dataset, to generate a dictionary of colloquial wet lab biology language, which we have named CWLD (pronounced \emph{quilled}): Colloquial Wet Lab Dictionary.
+The table below shows a small example excerpt of CWLD terms and how they map to ontology terms.

 \begin{tabular}{ |p{1.8cm}|p{1.62cm}|p{3cm}|p{2.4cm}|p{3cm}| }
 \hline